 In spa pools and hot tubs, cleverly designed jets are built to deliver much the same experience as a professional masseuse, working to knead and relax muscles and joints, and further stimulate blood flow.
 A hot tub therefore offers a rather complete, three-pronged approach to the management of arthritis symptoms.

-Which is better for arthritis: a spa pool or a sauna?
+Which is better for arthritis: A spa pool or a sauna?

 Another form of heat therapy, one particularly popular in northern Europe, is the sauna.
 Rather than immersing yourself in a pool of water, a sauna instead sees heat transferred to you via particularly hot and humid air.
 But could a sauna be a more effective tool for arthritis pain management than a spa pool?